-www.papaCambridge.com This section of the syllabus contains an example of one activity from each of the six categories The examples covered in this section are Badminton, Artistic Gymnastics (floor and vaults), Dance (various styles), Athletics, Hill Walking, Campcraft or Hostelling and Swimming.
+www.papaCambridge.com This section of the syllabus contains an example of one activity from each of the seven categories The examples covered in this section are Badminton, Artistic Gymnastics (floor and vaults), Dance (various styles), Athletics, Hill Walking, Campcraft or Hostelling, Swimming and Combat Activities.
+Centres should access the IGCSE Physical Education Coursework Guidance Booklet (2nd Edition) for criteria for assessing all practical activities.